cirruslabs-io/suits/requestingblood.md

 8. Gender: Gender of the patient

-9. Blood Group: Select Patient Blood Group From the frop down.
+9. Blood Group: Select Patient Blood Group From the drop down.

 10. IP Number: